This Week Will Mark A Turning Point For Britain And Brexit. Really!

 That's unlikely.
 There are a few hard-core "Brexiteer" members of Parliament in May's Conservative Party who support leaving the EU with no deal, and a recent poll showed a majority of the party's rank-and-file members agree.
 But the great majority of lawmakers, including most Conservative members of Parliament, will vote against a no-deal Brexit because they believe it would be economically damaging and disruptive.

-Many products that now trade seamlessly between U.K. and the EU would be expected to face tariffs and inspections when Britain leaves the European Union near the end of this month.
+Many products that now trade seamlessly between the U.K. and the EU would be expected to face tariffs and inspections when Britain leaves the European Union near the end of this month.
 Business leaders, who are already appalled at the failure of the British government to resolve Brexit, would be furious if the country crashed out of the EU after two years of negotiations.

 What happens if Parliament votes against a no-deal Brexit?